 Operation Detail Large Deletions Deleting large Packages or Package structures, or large numbers of elements, takes significantly longer with auditing on.
 You might disable auditing before performing such a deletion.
+1 ou might disable additing before performing such a defetion.
 XMI Imports Importing XMI takes longer with auditing enabled.
 A project-level option is provided for disabling auditing of XMI Imports.
 Reverse Engineering Reverse engineering code takes longer with auditing enabled.
 A project-level option is provided for disabling auditing of reverse engineering.
 Replication You cannot remove replication from a model with Auditing enabled.
 If you have to remove replication, disable Auditing and - if prompted to do so - allow Enterprise Architect to roll back the database version; you can then remove replication.